inet-framework/inet-showcases/routing/manet/doc/index.rst

    :start-at: activeRouteTimeout
    :end-at: deletePeriod

-The ``activeRouteTimeout`` parameter sets the timeout for the active routes.
+The :par:`activeRouteTimeout` parameter sets the timeout for the active routes.
 If the routes are not used for this period, they become inactive.
-The ``deletePeriod`` parameter sets the period after which the inactive routes are deleted.
-The ``activeRouteTimeout`` parameter is lowered from the default 3s to 1s, the ``deletePeriod`` parameter is lowered from the default 15s to 0.5s in order to make the protocol react faster to the rapidly changing network topology.
+The :par:`deletePeriod` parameter sets the period after which the inactive routes are deleted.
+The :par:`activeRouteTimeout` parameter is lowered from the default 3s to 1s, the :par:`deletePeriod` parameter is lowered from the default 15s to 0.5s in order to make the protocol react faster to the rapidly changing network topology.
 Higher mobility results in routes becoming invalid faster.
 Thus the routing protocol can work